A System Level Approach to LQR Control of the Diffusion Equation: internally stable implementation of Controller via Closed-Loop Solution

-each of which is verified to be the symbol of a multiplication operator in $H_{\infty}$ for our selected $\hat{G}.$ We numerically compute the spatio-temporal impulse responses (Green's functions) of the blocks in Fig. \ref{fig:controller_implementation_diagram} and plot their dynamic and static components in Fig. \ref{fig:kernel_comparisons}.
+each of which is verified to be the symbol of a multiplication operator in $\mathcal{H}_{\infty}$ for our selected $\hat{G}.$ We numerically compute the spatio-temporal impulse responses (Green's functions) of the blocks in Fig. \ref{fig:controller_implementation_diagram} and plot their dynamic and static components over the spatial domain for various selections of time in Fig. \ref{fig:kernel_comparisons}.
 We note that the kernels of the dynamic components are ``more localized" for smaller time values and appear to spread out spatially as time increases.